MissingFilename/collaborative-space-management/README.md

 1. Created a _MockDai_ and a _MockV2RourerV2_ to use for testing.

 ### __/deploy__
+_Description:_ Contains the code for contract deployment.

-__00-deploy.js__ is used for deploying mocks in case we are using a hardhat network or a local network.
+1. __00-deploy.js__ is used for deploying mocks in case we are using a hardhat network or a local network.
+2. __01-deploy.js__ is used to deploy the two libraries used in the _Wareblock_ contract and then the contract itself.

 ### __/scripts__
+_Description:_ Contains the extra code we might want to run.

 ### __/test__
+_Description:_ Contains the tests we are to perform.

+#### Unit tests
+_Description:_ The tests we are going to perform locally, bit-by-bit to see if parts work.

+#### Staging tests
+_Description:_ The tests we are going to perform on a testnet.